Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls

-\no{\bf Abstract.} This paper is concerned with a stochastic linear-quadratic optimal control problem in a finite time horizon, where the coefficients of the control system and the weighting matrices in the cost functional are all allowed to be random and the latter are even allowed to be indefinite.
-Based on a Hilbert space approach, the convexity of the cost functional is shown to be necessary for the existence of an open-loop optimal control, and the uniform convexity, which is slightly stronger than the convexity, is shown to be sufficient.
-The unique solvability of the associated stochastic Riccati equation is established under the uniform convexity condition, which contains the classical assumption that the weighting matrices in the cost functional are positive definite as a special case.
+\no{\bf Abstract.} This paper is concerned with a stochastic linear-quadratic optimal control problem in a finite time horizon, where the coefficients of the control system are allowed to be random, and the weighting matrices in the cost functional are allowed to be random and indefinite.
+It is shown, with a Hilbert space approach, that for the existence of an open-loop optimal control, the convexity of the cost functional (with respect to the control) is necessary; and the uniform convexity, which is slightly stronger, turns out to be sufficient, which also leads to the unique solvability of the associated stochastic Riccati equation.
 Further, it is shown that the open-loop optimal control admits a closed-loop representation.
-The paper therefore solves Bismut and Peng's open problem in a general framework.
+In addition, some sufficient conditions are obtained for the uniform convexity of the cost functional, which are strictly general than the classical conditions that the weighting matrix-valued processes are positive (semi-)definite.

 \ms